philipturner/molecular-renderer/Documentation/other-documentation.md

   /// The number of AO rays for ambient occlusion.
 Must be at least 3.
   ///
   /// Defaults to 15.
-Change to `nil` to disable ambient occlusion. var secondaryRayCount: Int?
+Change to `nil` to disable ambient occlusion.
+  ///
+  /// In the future, the default vary based on the refresh rate for the
+  /// display, when in real-time rendering mode.
+It is not likely, but we must
+  /// anticipate the possibility. var secondaryRayCount: Int?

   /// The number of pixels an atom spans on-screen, before the secondary ray